The Importance of Information Security in Education

-According to EDUCAUSE Review , a nonprofit association of IT leaders in higher education, developing an information security strategy is the top IT issue facing educational institutions in 2019.
+According to EDUCAUSE Review , a nonprofit association of IT leaders in higher education, information security is a top IT issue facing educational institutions in 2021.
 This involves “developing a risk-based security strategy that effectively detects, responds to, and prevents security threats and challenges.”

 The Center for Digital Education points out 8 major cybersecurity challenges facing higher education:

 Network security isn’t an option anymore, it’s a necessity.
 It’s not a matter of if your institution will be targeted, but when and how.
 Educational institutions need a well-managed network security system that reduces complexity and protects sensitive data—all without compromising network performance.
 This is why developing an effective information security strategy is essential.
 Having a multi-layered strategy will help secure an institution and help avoid significant damage to reputation and finances.
 This strategic plan should include user education and training, a proactive approach to evolving threats, and a disaster recovery plan if a breach occurs.

 As a trusted IT service provider, RTI can help ensure your institution and resources are secure.
 Providing IT support for education is one of our specialties, which means we understand the needs and challenges of a 21st century educational institution.
 We can help maximize your resources, reduce network complexity, and keep your data secure with our next-generation security solutions.